 - Allowed presentation on the visit to the Dudley Smith Farm, creation of a learning exhibit for Career Expo 2008, and the development of alternative fuels in agriculture to the McLean County Community Compact Council on Nov.
 18th, 2008, and to the Leroy School Board of Education in December 2008.

 The students were able to teach other students their age and younger students about the need for alternative fuel developments under study by the use of Miscanthus and switchgrass in alternative furnaces to allow for education in this area of agriculture.
 The students also learned about the safety issues involved with use of alternatives furnaces, and looked at the carbon remaining, considered the possibility of any smell and emissions, and considered sources to burn in this manner.

 The teacher, Mrs. Murray has requested the opportunity to work with the sponsors of Career Expo 2008 again in 2009 because of the popularity of the project with the students.
 The students reported this being one of their favorite class projects all year.

-The funding was used for sponsoring the trip to the Dudley Smith Farm, materials to enhance the presentation of the students for students, using graphs on use of alternative fuels, enlargement of actual photos, and promoting the field of agriculture as an excellent career choice.
+The funding was used for sponsoring the trip to the Dudley Smith Farm, materials to enhance the presentation of the students for students, using graphs on the use of alternative fuels, enlargement of actual photos, and promoting the field of agriculture as an excellent career choice.
 It was also used to support student incentives to engage in the program and for awards to students participating at the Career Expo.
-The funds were also used to enhance the display area with draping to make it professional exhibit and to allow the students to have two exhibit spaces in which to work and offer the hands on activity.
+The funds were also used to enhance the display area with draping to make it a professional exhibit and to allow the students to have two exhibit spaces in which to work and offer the hands-on activity.
 Funding was offered to Extension Educators for attending and using the specific knowledge he had on the subject and for specialists from the project to attend the Expo, however, they did attend the Expo but did not accept the mileage reimbursement.